seancuttlefish/composite-bitluni/README.md

 # vdu: The Starting Point

 This is a stripped-down program for generating composite video on the ESP32 based on bitluni's Space Invader game.
-It is the starting point for the vdu project.
+It was the starting point for the vdu project.

 Basically, I've taken all of the code I didn't want out of bitluni's game to leave something that simply allows you to draw text, triangles, lines, and filled and unfilled rectangles.
 I've also added some comments and moved a few things around to help with readabiliy.
 The process of doing this was very helpful in helping me to understand his code.
+All the good stuff is still bitluni's.

-As with the original code, the composite video output is on pin 25.
-I've removed the audio output code for now.
+As with the bitluni code, the composite video output is on pin 25.
+I've removed the audio code for now.

 ## Functions